If you're looking to go from couch to 5K this year, wearable tech and smartphone apps can help you get started with your running.

 TomTom Spark 3

-As well as the usual running metrics (distance, speed, time), it has a built-in optical heart rate monitor which aced our tests, it plugs into nearly every running app going and has storage for MP3s, which it'll play via a pair of wireless headphones.
+As well as the usual running metrics (distance, speed, time), the popular Spark 3 has is our current top pick.
+It has a built-in optical heart rate monitor which aced our tests, it plugs into nearly every running app going and has storage for MP3s, which it'll play via a pair of wireless headphones.

 In depth: TomTom Spark 3 review